Want to skip the hassle of assembling printed PDF sewing patterns?

 5- Units: choose if the measurement entered for the margins is in centimetres or inches.

-As mentioned above, if your layout is not rectangular, you’ll need to add blank pages to fill the gaps.
-Blank pages are indicated by 0.
-See examples below.
-Keeping your pattern file open while you work on PDF Stitcher is recommended, so you can easily go back to the layout if you need to add blank pages.
+If your layout isn’t a perfect rectangle, you’ve got to add in some blank pages to cover the empty spots, which are shown as 0.
+Check out the examples below.
+It’s a good idea to keep your pattern file open while you’re working with PDF Stitcher so you can quickly hop back to the layout if you need to add in some blank pages.

 Now click on the TILE PAGES tab.